tobeva/tobeva.com/content/about/experience/cad/_index.md

 ### References
 * [Geomagic Freeform](https://www.3dsystems.com/software/geomagic-freeform)
-    * The software/hardware package still sold today.
+    * The same software and hardware as sold today.
 * [Introduction to Geomagic Freeform](https://youtu.be/yJKZLiqMu_c)
-    * Four minute introduction video.
+    * Four minute introduction video to the software.